mango-gremlin/arch-enemies/README.md

 ![bridge-scene_biig](https://github.com/mango-gremlin/arch-enemies/assets/104830903/5d81c995-cb1e-4c41-a64c-37310515f3bb)

-Arch Enemies is a combat-bridge building game where a fox tries to bridge the differences of the animals in the forest to save their home from invasive species.
-It involves convincing other animals to join your cause, building bridges by solving puzzles, using your allies to cross a flooded forest, and fighting an army of invasive animals in card-based combat.
+Arch Enemies is a bridge building puzzle game where a fox tries to bridge the differences of the animals in the forest to save their home from invasive species.
+It involves convincing other animals to join your cause and building bridges by using your allies to cross a flooded forest.

 ---